Preserving the stories that are a part of Kentucky’s history.

 KOHC Archival Accreditation

-Archives that want to be permanent repositories for oral history collections which KOHC sponsors through grant awarded funds and resources should receive KOHC Archival Accreditation.
-The process, which includes a series of standards, allows KOHC to be responsible stewards of the state resources for oral history documentation and to maintain support for Kentucky repositories which continue to grow and manage their oral history collections in a responsible manner.
-Download guidelines and an application (Word).
+Archives that want to be permanent repositories for oral history collections which KOHC sponsors through grant awarded funds should receive KOHC Archival Accreditation.
+The guidelines, which includes a series of standards, allows KOHC to be responsible stewards of the state resources for oral history documentation and to maintain support for Kentucky repositories which continue to grow and manage their oral history collections in a responsible manner.
+Contact the commission for details.

 For a full list of recent grant recipients, click here.